If you want to build a complete physique, then you must know that your form matters.

 But the 405lb bench press had to be a full rep to the chest for the impromptu meathead challenge.

 The second he passed the halfway point you then saw his chest instantly fold in and turn purple.

 His chest had obviously never felt the full range of performing a proper bench press.
 For this he paid a very steep price.

 You have plenty of time to get stronger and add weight to your lifts, but you only have one time to suffer a potentially career altering or threatening injury.

-Check out the video above to learn about the 3 cues that will help you learn how to do dips correctly.
+My video above will show you exactly how to do dips correctly.

 I’ll holla at you next time.